wearablebiosensing/MindGame/README.md

 ## Notes

-- If your main app file has a different name (not `app.py`), replace it accordingly in the commands above.
-- Additional configuration or dependencies may be required depending on your app's features.
+- The app has a depancy with the follwoing companion Galaxy Watch 4 Repository: https://github.com/wearablebiosensing/MindGameSmartWatch